 The server shall build one component of this type for each signature whose augmentation has been requested by the client.

-The server shall place this component as a child of the signature processing returs container (specified in clause 5.2.3.2.1) in response messages of “validation and augmentation” protocol.
+The server shall place this component as a child of the signature processing results container (specified in clause 5.2.3.2.1) in response messages of “validation and augmentation” protocol.

 The server shall place this component as a child of the root element in response messages of “augmentation” protocol.